-Table 11 - Frequency Input Type Options
+Table 11.
+Frequency Input Type Options

-As can be seen from tables 10 and 11, both input types could also be configured as a Digital Input.
+As can be seen from Table 10 and Table 11, both input types could also be configured as a Digital Input.
 In either case, an active high or low signal could be read by selecting the appropriate pull-up or pull-down $10k\Omega$ resistor, as shown in the following table.